AdenosHermes/P2PFileTransfer/README.txt

 To run the P2PFileTransfer, a broker has to be up and running.
 Each client needs to run his peer.java by "java peer [brokerIPAddress]".

 The commands for a client are "R" for registering a file; "U" for unregistering; B for browsing the registered files; S for searching for a file; E for exit.

+Currently the file to be registered has to exist in the folder and will be stored in the folder where the client runs the java program.